haywirephoenix/StringOMatic/README.md

 <br/>

-If you have the Addressables addon installed, the Addressables module should now be included in the preferences window.
+If you have the Addressables addon installed, the Addressables module should now be included in the StringOMatic preferences window.
 When enabled, it will generate constant strings from your Addressables:

 MainAsset - AddressableAssetEntry.AssetPath, AddressableAssetGroup.Guid
 SubAssets - AddressableAssetEntry.address